JopjeKnopje/pipex/README.md

 [ ] if we the program we execve segfaults we can detect it, but if we segfault before the execve in the child. our entire program segvs (lag aan debug flags oeleh)

+## Error handling
+2 types of error, we have errno

 ## Segfault